-The Office of Residential Life is hiring for Graduate Fellows to work with our thriving undergraduate student body for the 2018-2019 academic year.
-The Graduate Fellow will work approximately 15-18 hours a week depending on position, primarily night and weekend hours.
-This can fluctuate throughout the year.
+The Office of Residential Life is hiring for Graduate Fellows to work with our thriving undergraduate student body for the 2017-2018 academic year.
+The Graduate Fellow will work approximately 15-18 hours a week depending on position, which will primarily be night and weekend hours.

 The Graduate Fellow for the Residential College will report to and work in close collaboration with the Residential College Director (RCD) to support the Residential College through program development and implementation, and the Office of Residential Life through work with different focus areas.
 The duties of the Graduate Fellow may vary depending on the mission of the individual Residential College.